 streaming_clause lets you order or cluster the parallel processing by a specified column list.

-BY indicates that the rows on a parallel execution server must be locally ordered and have the same key values as specified by
+BY indicates that the rows on a parallel execution server must have the same key values as specified by the

 expr identifies the

 CURSOR parameter name of the table function on which partitioning was specified, and on whose columns you are specifying ordering or clustering for each slave in a parallel query execution.

 The columns specified in all of these optional clauses refer to columns that are returned by the

 See Also:Oracle Database Data Cartridge Developer's Guide for information about using parallel table functions

 Instructs the database to return the results of a table function iteratively.
 A table function returns a collection type (a nested table or varray).
 You query table functions by using the